wp-plugins/lorem-ipsum/readme.txt

 Stable tag: 1.0.0
 License: GPLv2

-Plugin to show "Lorem Ipsum" using a shortcode.

 == Description ==

 This Plugin will print 100 words of Lorem Ipsum text into your post.
 Usage is [lorem-ipsum], with optional parameter type (html or plain) and words.